Twyla Bella and her mother Gail Lotenberg

 news is that she and her friend Sarra love

-hummingbirds so much that they chose
+hummingbirds so much they chose them

-in school.
 How cool is that?
 Great

 choice, girls!
 Hummingbirds